matiasvlevi/ludit/README.md

 Ludit is an interpreter for Ludi, a language meant to express and compute boolean algebra in the CLI.

+Ludi allows you to generate truth tables and karnaugh tables.

 <br/>

 <table align="center">